monstarlab-dotnet/extensions/README.md

 This method converts a string to a nullable enum, meaning that if the string cannot be parsed into the specified enum, the method will return `null`.

 ### TryParseEnum
 This method converts a string to an enum.
-The method returns whether it was successful or not and returns a default value as the out parameter if it isn't able to parse it.
+The method returns whether it was successful or not and returns a default value (if provided) as the out parameter if it isn't able to parse it.

 # Monstarlab.Web.Extensions